dzfrias/projectable/extras/CONFIG.md

 `prj --config` to get the location of your config file.
 Go to that directory, and edit the TOML file.

+Additionally, you can create _project local_ configurations.
+Just create a `.projectable.toml` file anywhere, and it'll be merged with your global configuration.
+This allows you to have specific commands depending on your build system, programming language, and more!

 ## Commands

 To create a new command, bound to a key, use the `commands` key of the